-Learn About The Havasupai On Grand Canyon West Rim Bus Tour
+Learn About The Havasupai On A Grand Canyon Tour

 Scheduling A Grand Canyon West Rim Bus Tour

-If you want to see the Grand Canyon at a slower pace, you should book a Grand Canyon West Rim bus tour if you plan a day trip to the Canyon.
-Not only will you get to find out more details about the Havasupai tribe, you can see the Skywalk – a cantilevered bridge and glass-floored platform that projects over the Canyon.
+If you want to see the Grand Canyon at a slower pace, you should book a Grand Canyon West tour if you plan a day trip to the canyon.
+Not only will you get to find out more details about the Havasupai tribe, you can see the Skywalk – a cantilevered bridge and glass-floored platform that projects over the canyon.

 Grand Canyon West Rim Skywalk

 You can look directly down into the canyon’s deep abyss.
 The bridge, which was constructed by the Hualapai tribe, extends 70 feet from Eagle Point and features views that reach 4,000 feet deep.
 The glass, which is made of five layers, provides a safe walkway.
 In fact, the platform can hold just over 70 million pounds of weight.